-Judy Vizzari interviews Katrina Forstner, from Preston.
+Judy Vizzari visits the garden of Katrina Forstner, from Preston.
 As discussed in the article, Katrina is an advocate for native bees (under the banner of Buzz and Dig) and is active in both ShareWaste and the Transition Darebin food swaps.

 I’m on my way to visit Katrina Forstner, of Buzz and Dig fame.
 She’s a lady who, I’ve heard, knows a lot about native bees and I’m interested to hear what she has to say, especially since my own bee hotel sadly waits, currently unused.

 I find her house is redbrick Edwardian.
 It sits sideways (on a narrow block) and its lovely bay windows overlook a decorative southern-facing front garden.
 There’s a curving path which leads to the front door on the eastern side and I feel a thrill of anticipation as I follow it to the entrance.
 I knock and Katrina immediately opens the door to greet me warmly.
 She’s a bright, round-faced young woman with clipped dark hair and an organised air.

 It quickly becomes apparent that Katrina has more to talk about than native bees.
 Her garden and her life seem to be a blend of practices which complement each other and extend outwards into her community.
 They include ‘ShareWaste sharing’, composting, worm farming, chicken husbandry and, of course, encouraging native bee populations.
 Each of these benefits her productive food garden, her family and her community.
 It’s a cycle and, to demonstrate how it works, she suggests that we start ‘at the beginning’, that is, at the front gate.
 So ,once again I’m standing amongst the pretty cottage blend of abundant, rambling indigenous and non-indigenous plants and gazing at the front of the house.